AngleProtocol/angle-docs/guides/app-guides/agEUR/swap.md

 ## Swap

-The app uses Odos (which integrates agEUR's native mint & burn mechanism on Ethereum) to provide the best rates to buy or sell Angle stablecoins from an onchain transaction.
+The app uses Odos (which integrates EURA's native mint & burn mechanism on Ethereum) to provide the best rates to buy or sell Angle stablecoins from an onchain transaction.

 ### Buying onchain